 According to the research studies available, the answer to this question is a resounding NO!
 Regular consumption or use of commercially made hemp foods (such as seeds, cooking oil, cereals, milk, granola) or hemp products (lotions, shampoos, lip balms, etc.) will not show a positive result for THC on a drug test.

-As you can see, we do not need to pass HB410 as it is currently written.
 The unintended consequences could be devastating for Idaho citizens. https://healthfreedomidaho.org/cbd-oil-hb410-and-unintended-consequences